Kosmos 291

-Kosmos 291 (Космос 291 meaning Cosmos 291), was a satellite which was used as a target for tests of anti-satellite weapons.
-It was launched by the Soviet Union in September 1969 as part of the Istrebitel Sputnikov programme.
+Kosmos 291 (Космос 291 meaning Cosmos 291), was a satellite was likely intended either as a dummy interceptor or as a target satellite for later ASAT interception tests.
+However, after reaching a low, somewhat eccentric orbit, it failed to perform the expected orbital maneuvers, and the mission is generally regarded as unsuccessful or incomplete.

 Launch

-It was launched aboard a Tsyklon carrier rocket, from the Baikonur Cosmodrome.
+The launch on 6 August 1969 from the Baikonur Cosmodrome appears to have been the first test of the Tsyklon-2/11K69 booster.
 The launch occurred at 5:44:00 UTC on 6 September 1969.
 Shortly after launch, there was a booster failure which resulted in the loss of the spacecraft.